Browser Cookies

 What can you expect?

 Action, movement, and fun!
-Lessons are given in a group format with a coach-to-student ratio of a maximum of 1:10.
-Skaters progress at their own rate, and coaches make sessions active using teaching aids, upbeat music, and various activities that create a motivational environment and promote learning.
+Lessons are conducted in a group format with a maximum coach-to-student ratio of 1:10.
+Skaters progress at their own pace, and coaches make sessions engaging by using teaching aids, upbeat music, and various activities that foster a motivational environment and promote learning.
 Badges, ribbons and other incentives are used to benchmark skaters’ progress.

 How to dress for the ice.